accnameOwl/guide/README.md

 3. Control procs and verbs should strictly be to src, not other targets.

 **Another very handy** idea is to collect changed data over time, then `output` the most recent state of data <u>once</i>.
-This is to avoid **multiple** output calls through duration of one Tick, when we only need the most recent.
-Lets elaborate with a hypothetical: "In the duration of one tick, health and mana changes a total of 6 times, but we only care about 2--the most recent".
+This is to avoid **multiple** output calls through duration of one Tick.
+We only care about the most recent state.
+Lets elaborate with a hypothetical: "In the duration of one tick, health and mana changes a total of 6 times, but we only care about 1--the most recent".
 We can use Ticker interface, then add a Tick() proc to `/client`.
 We check for updates once, and output **only** if there was any.
 > [!NOTE]
 > We update changed variables with `UpdateBuffer("variable_name", "value")`.